ovis-hpc/readthedocs/docs/source/ldms/ldms-quickstart.rst

 Sampler
 ***********************
-* Make a configuration file (called sampler.conf) to load the `meminfo` and `vmstat` samplers.
+* Edit a new configuration file, named `sampler.conf`, to load the `meminfo` and `vmstat` samplers.
+For this example, it can be saved anywhere, but it will be used later to start the LDMS Daemon (`ldmsd`)

 The following configuration employs generic hostname, uid, gid, component id, and permissions octal set values.

-Sampling intervals are set using a "microsecond" time unit (i.e., 1 sec=1e+6 µs), and are adjustable.
+Sampling intervals are set using a "microsecond" time unit (i.e., 1 sec=1e+6 µs), and are adjustable, as needed.
 Some suggestions include:

-.. list-table:: Suggestions for Interval Settings
+.. list-table:: LDMS Sampler Plugin Interval Settings
    :widths: 25 25 25
    :header-rows: 1